gaetanserre/ViTDet-to-Pose/README.md

 In this project, I used the COCO keypoints dataset to fine-tune and test ViTDet on a human pose estimation task.
 I compared the obtained results with the ones of a very efficient baseline model, ViTPose.

-As we can see in the following table and figure, ViTDet obtains good results and may outperform ViTPose with a better training procedure.
+As one can see in the following table and figure, ViTDet obtains good results and may outperform ViTPose with a better training procedure.
 Using pre-trained weights of ViTDet trained on the COCO dataset allowed me to obtain a better performance than training from scratch.